Because especially when you’re pregnant, your skin deserves a little TLC, too.

 Many phases of life come with changes to the skin.
 Pregnancy is no different.
 Most of those changes are due to the fluctuation of both hormones and the blood flow to the skin.
 Those fluctuations are as likely to be the cause of the “pregnancy glow” as they are other pregnancy-related skin changes.

 Here are just a few of the most common and why they may occur.

 One of the most common skin issues that pregnant people experience is known as “linea nigra,” or that dark line that can extend down from your belly button.
 While not everyone develops one, the likelihood of pigmentation changes is higher during pregnancy.
 Often, this includes a darkening of the skin on your neck and inner thighs, too.

 However, some women experience a condition known as chloasma (also known as melasma).
 These look very similar to sunspots and are sometimes referred to as the “mask of pregnancy.”

 And, just like sunspots, chloasma can worsen with increased sun exposure.
 It usually goes away a few months after delivery, but it can also be persistent.
 Those changes can be traced back to an increase in the amount of pigment, or melanin, in the skin.

 A lot of the focus on skin changes in pregnancy revolves around the development of stretch marks.
 Known medically as striae gravidarum, stretch marks impact up to 90% of pregnant people.
 Although common and not medically significant, they can significantly impact how you feel about yourself.

-Stretch marks are most likely to develop on the abdomen, thighs, breasts, hips, and buttocks during the second and third trimesters.
+Stretch marks are most likely to develop on the abdomen, thighs, chest and hips during the second and third trimesters.
 They occur in the middle layer of the skin, known as the dermis, and result from the skin stretching too quickly.
 This leads to a rupture of collagen and elastin, which then causes scar tissue to fill in the gaps.